The Suntech Keiryu Special 27 has been replaced by the TenkaraBum Traveler 27, which at this writing has been discontinued.

 This rod has been a long time coming.
 Ever since Daiwa discontinued the Soyokaze years ago, I have

 looked for a 270-length rod that would be a good replacement.
 The

 Kiyotaki 27 was just too stiff.
 The Kosansui 270 was better, but

 still a bit stiffer through the mid section than I wanted.

 My goal was a rod that was light weight, could cast a very light line, and would be well suited to the size fish people are going to catch in small streams.
 That might mean 7" brookies in the Appalachians or Adirondacks, but fish twice that size in the small streams Tom Davis fishes in the northern Rockies.

 That's not the easiest goal to accomplish.
 To get it done I went to Suntech - and as expected, Suntech came through!
 The Suntech Keiryu Special 27 is a light (1 ounce) rod that will cast a size 2.5 line nicely.
 If there's a bit of a breeze, though, the rod won't be overburdened with a size 3.5 line or a furled line.
-The tip sections are light enough that it is a fun rod with 7" brookies but there is enough muscle lower down in the rod to handle larger fish.
+The tip sections are light enough that it is a fun rod with 7" brookies but there is enough muscle in the mid and butt sections to handle larger fish.

 The Suntech Keiryu Special 27 measures 13.5 pennies.

 By way of comparison, the Suntech Kurenai HM30R measures 7.5 pennies, so the new Keiryu Special 27 is significantly more capable.
 The Kurenai HM39R, Coach's "go to" rod, measures 12 pennies and he has caught fish to the mid teens with it.
 The Nissin Pocket Mini 270 measures 14 pennies, and I have taken trout to 13"